 AllTrails is available on iOS, Apple Watch, and Android and has an overall rating of 4.9 with over 626,000 reviews.

 Gaia GPS and AllTrails are constantly being compared as the best hiking apps and for good reason!
 Gaia was designed for hikers, hunters, and off-road explorers alike who want to stay safe on their next trip.
 You can even find the best skiing maps on Gaia.

 Similar to AllTrails, it is also considered one of the best hiking apps that offer a premium version but also some stellar free features.
 It can record and track your adventure statistics and offers an extensive amount of technical details.
 Such details include average and max moving speed, a satellite and topographic trail map to ensure more accuracy in your location, and current latitude and longitude.
 There is also a compass and an arrow showing you where you are headed.
 The Basic membership will run you $20 a year while the Premium membership, which offers even more useful tools, costs $40 a year.
 For many frequent backcountry explorers, the Gaia Premium version is the app of choice because of the perks such as National Geographic maps, SwissTopo, and both public and private land maps.

 Gaia is available on iOS and Android and has an overall rating of 4.8 with over 22,000 reviews.

 3. Hiking Project

 Hiking Project, an app created by REI, is a database of over 35,000 trails that is constantly being updated.
-This free app includes maps, data, key points on trails, and on-trail navigation to ensure you are heading in the correct direction on any map you pick.
+This free app features maps, data, key points on trails, and on-trail navigation to ensure you are heading in the correct direction on any map you pick.
 This app can be used on mobile or desktops and is ad-free!